 Rabbit Head: Chengdu delicacy, an unusual meal for Foodies

 In China, we have the following saying: 吃在中国 味在四川 - "Food is in China, but flavor is in Sichuan."
-I bet you couldn't agree more after tasting rabbit head on your next visit to Chengdu, China - epicenter of world-famous Sichuan cuisine!
+I bet you couldn't agree more after tasting rabbit head on your next visit to Chengdu, China - the epicenter of world-famous Sichuan cuisine!

-Rabbit head is a local delicacy in Chengdu, and though the dish probably sounds shocking and grotesque at first, if you get over with your squeamishness and give this local specialty a try, you won't regret it - the flavor is phenomenal!
+Rabbit head is a local delicacy in Chengdu, and though the dish probably sounds shocking and grotesque at first, if you get over your squeamishness and give this local specialty a try, you won't regret it - the flavor is phenomenal!

 Preparing the Rabbit Head delicacy of Chengdu

-The Sichuan rabbit head recipe is an involved process: first, preparing the rabbit head should be blanched in hot water, and then soaked in a mixture of salt, cooking wine, and ginger powder for 12 hours.
+The Sichuan rabbit head recipe is an involved process: first, the rabbit head should be blanched in hot water and then soaked in a mixture of salt, cooking wine, and ginger powder for 12 hours.
 After that, it can be stewed in any number of flavorings, such as cinnamon, fennel, or chili over a high flame for 10 minutes or so, and finally steeped in the flavoring for a few hours to ensure that the meat of the rabbit skull absorbs the flavor.

 After all that, the finished rabbit head dish is ready to be served, usually seasoned with sesame and chili powder.
 Eating rabbit heads requires skills much like those used when eating crab or lobster.
 To get all the meat, those enjoying this Chinese delicacy must give special attention!